How trackagoat enforces per-organization and per-user limits based on plan tier, and how limits surface in the UI and API.

 trackagoat enforces per-organization limits based on your plan tier.
 This page explains what each limit does, how they're enforced, and what happens when you hit one.

-Tier upgrades are handled manually.
-Email support@trackagoat.com with your org name and the tier you'd like.
+These values are read live from the current plan configuration, so they always reflect the limits in force today.
+Tier upgrades are handled manually — email support@trackagoat.com with your org name and the tier you'd like.

 | Limit | What it caps |